boegel/easybuild-wiki/Easyconfig-files.md

  * **description**: A short description of the software
  * **toolkit**: See below

-Possible configuration options can also be retrieved by running [wiki:Tools easybuild.sh] with the -o or --options switch.
+Possible configuration options can also be retrieved by running `eb` with the -o or --options switch.
 Options for a specific application class can be found by adding a -m option.

-Another very important option is **mod**.
-This defines the Python-class (subclassing Application) that controls the build-process and overrides standard behavior for specific cases.
+Another very important option is **easyblock**.
+This defines the EasyBlock (Python-class subclassing Application) that controls the build-process and overrides standard behavior for specific cases.

-If you want to make use of features only recently introduced in !EasyBuild, it is highly recommended that you set the **easybuildVersion** setting.
+If you want to make use of features only recently introduced in EasyBuild, it is highly recommended that you set the **easybuildVersion** setting.
 Older versions of EasyBuild will then refuse to build this easyconfig.

 ## Toolkit